druiz0992/cusnarks/README.md

 Constraint system generated by [circom][].
 See [r1cs][specification] for a detailed description.

 ### Proving Key
-Trusted setup generated by CUSNARKS Trusted Setup and consumed by CUSNARKS Prover.
+Trusted setup generated by cusnarks Trusted Setup and consumed by cusnarks Prover.

 #### .json
 JSON includes the following keys: